verivital/behaverify/REPRODUCIBILITY/2024_VMCAI/README.md

 The results will be written in **/path/to/writable/location/behaverify\_partial\_results**.
 See the Interpreting and Comparing Results section for more information.

-### Single Script: Full (under 12 hours)
+### Single Script: Full (under 12 hours (this one varies substantially))

 Build Script:

-	./build_and_run_full.sh /path/to/nuXmv /path/to/writable/location/
+	./build_and_run_full.sh /path/to/nuXmv /path/to/writable/location/ to\_gen

 Load Script:

-	./load_and_run_full.sh /path/to/nuXmv /path/to/writable/location/
+	./load_and_run_full.sh /path/to/nuXmv /path/to/writable/location/ to\_gen

 The results will be written in **/path/to/writable/location/behaverify\_results**.
-See the Interpreting and Comparing Results section for more information.
+See the Interpreting and Comparing Results section for more information. to\_gen is a parameter indicating how many random examples should be generated and used for Differential Testing.
+It is optional.
+If not included, 5000 will be generated.
+A majority of the time is taken up by the Differential Testing, so using a smaller number for to\_gen (such as 1000, 500, 100 etc) will allow the time requirement to be cut substantially.

 ---